Professor of Political Science on the Betty Goff Cook Cartwright Chair in International Studies and Chair of Political Science

 The Politics of the Global, University of Minnesota Press, Minneapolis, 2004.

-“Colouring the Global: Race, Colonialism and Internationalism,” Chapter in The SAGE Handbook of the History, Philosophy and Sociology of International Relations.
+“Coloring the Global: Race, Colonialism and Internationalism,” Chapter in The SAGE Handbook of the History, Philosophy and Sociology of International Relations.
 Edited by Andreas Gofas, Inanna Hamati-Ataya & Nicholas Onuf.
 Sage Publications, Forthcoming.

 “The Elements of Bandung,” in Meanings of Bandung: Postcolonial Orders and Decolonial Visions, edited by Quynh Pham and Robbie Shilliam, Rowman & Littlefield, U.K., 2016.